RiversideValley/Fluid.Runtime/Doc/library/sqlite3.rst

    .. method:: commit()

       Commit any pending transaction to the database.
-      If :attr:`autocommit` is ``True``, or there is no open transaction, this method does nothing.
+      If there is no open transaction, this method is a no-op.
-      If :attr:`!autocommit` is ``False``, a new transaction is implicitly opened if a pending transaction was committed by this method.

    .. method:: rollback()

       Roll back to the start of any pending transaction.
-      If :attr:`autocommit` is ``True``, or there is no open transaction, this method does nothing.
+      If there is no open transaction, this method is a no-op.
-      If :attr:`!autocommit` is ``False``, a new transaction is implicitly opened if a pending transaction was rolled back by this method.

    .. method:: close()

       Close the database connection.
-      If :attr:`autocommit` is ``False``,
-      any pending transaction is implicitly rolled back.
+      Any pending transaction is not committed implicitly;
-      If :attr:`!autocommit` is ``True`` or :data:`LEGACY_TRANSACTION_CONTROL`,
-      no implicit transaction control is executed.
-      Make sure to :meth:`commit` before closing
+      make sure to :meth:`commit` before closing
       to avoid losing pending changes.

    .. method:: execute(sql, parameters=(), /)